Indulge in northern Arizona's wine country.

 Jerome, the historic, cliff-hugging former mining town up the hill from Clarkdale, has been popular with visitors for decades, but tasting rooms have added to its appeal.
 Passion Cellars and Salvatore Vineyards are just down the street from Cellar 433, which has a commanding two-level view and voluminous art on display.
 Further up the hill is rock star/wine devotee Maynard Keenan’s Caduceus Cellars.

-Camp Verde’s only tasting room, Rio Claro Wines (also called Clear Creek Vineyards), opened last December.
+Camp Verde’s only tasting room, Rio Claro Wines (also called Clear Creek Vineyards), opened December 2014.
 Yavapai College viticulture students assist owners Ignacio and Sue Mesa in the vineyards, as do 28 geese that eat the bugs when they aren’t entertaining guests in the tractor barn-turned-tasting room.
-Five tastes are $7.
+Six tastes are $10.

 Splash, Sweat, Swirl, Sip